Connect customer-managed fleets to a license endpoint - AWS Deadline Cloud

 Connect customer-managed fleets to a license endpoint

-The AWS Deadline Cloud (Deadline Cloud) usage-based license server provides on-demand licenses for select third-party products.
-This enables you to pay as you go.
-You are only changed for the time you use.
+The AWS Deadline Cloud usage-based license server provides on-demand licenses for select third-party products.
+With usage-based licenses, you can pay as you go.
+You are only charged for the time you use.

 To create the license server, you need the following: